 In April 2015, the Commonwealth Government announced the amalgamation of Barwon, Great South Coast and Grampians Medicare Locals.
 The new Western Victoria Primary Health Network was launched on 1 July 2015, as one of 31 PHNs around Australia.

-Our Chief Executive Officer is Dr Leanne Beagley, who was appointed in April 2017.
+Our Chief Executive Officer is Rowena Clift, who was appointed in May 2020.
 Lynne McLennan has been the Board chair since October 2015.

-We have four Clinical and Community Councils to further build our collaboration with GPs and members of the community across our region.
+We have tw Clinical and Community Advisory Councils to further build our collaboration with GPs and members of the community across our region.